Hierarchical Layout

 The process of applying a hierarchical layout in yFiles generally involves these three stages:

-1. Layer assignment: Nodes are assigned to layers such that the source of an edge is preferably placed in a layer above (or before) that of the target.
+1. Layering: Nodes are assigned to layers such that the source of an edge is preferably placed in a layer above (or before) that of the target.
 This reduces the number of edges pointing against the main flow direction and keeps the structure clear and intuitive.

 2. Sequencing: Within each layer, nodes are ordered to minimize edge crossings, improving the readability of the graph.